The 5 Best Tailwaters to Fly Fish During the Winter

 The Green River, Utah

 The intrepid John Wesley Powell started his 1869 journey down the Grand Canyon by floating Utah’s Green River.
 In the process, he named a particularly colorful stretch of the river the Flaming Gorge.
 Most of the Flaming Gorge is now submerged in Flaming Gorge Reservoir, but the tailwater below the reservoir’s dam offers vibrant scenery and top-notch fishing.
-That said, the river’s high trout density and crystal-clear water make the modern-day Green River far being from the untrammeled waterway it was when Powell first drifted it.
+That said, the river’s high trout density and crystal-clear water meam the modern-day Green River is far from the untrammeled waterway it once was.
 Today, the Green is a fly-fishing mecca, and hordes of anglers descend upon it in the summer.
 Yet when fishermen disperse after the fall, you should do the opposite.
-Take advantage of the decreased pressure and target the river’s trout.
+Take advantage of the decreased pressure and target the river’s trophy trout.

 The White River, Arkansas